robyftp/Tree/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?